Other Group

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-Votebeat is an online media platform which reports on local elections across the United States from a left-of-center perspective.
+Votebeat is an online media platform under the Civic News Company that reports on local elections across the United States from a left-of-center perspective.
 The platform publishes content by corporate sponsors and prominent donors in addition to its routine reporting.
-Votebeat also states that it times its reporting to match what it calls “moments of greatest consequence” in order to mobilize its reader base.
-The platform lists left-progressive racial ideology as one of its core values, and claims that an “ongoing legacy of racism” exists in American elections and in the media.
+Votebeat also states that it times its reporting to match what it calls “moments of greatest consequence” to mobilize its reader base.
+The platform lists left-of-center racial ideology as one of its core values, and claims that an “ongoing legacy of racism” exists in American elections and in the media.
 1

 Background

 Votebeat launched in late 2020.
-At the time, the Poynter Institute for Media Studies reported that the platform had almost $1 million in funding and would remain active until the conclusion of the 2020 election cycle – specifically, until Election Day – but Votebeat continued to publish content after the election.
-5 In January 2021, the news outlet Axios reported that Votebeat would continue its operations until at least the conclusion of the 2022 midterm election cycle.
-6
+At the time, the platform had almost $1 million in funding for four employees as well as 15 reporters stationed at ten partner organizations.
+At its launch, it was not clear whether Votebeat would remain active until the conclusion of the 2020 election cycle or continue operations after the elections.
+Votebeat continued to publish content after the election.
+8 In January 2021, the news outlet Axios reported that Votebeat would continue its operations until at least the conclusion of the 2022 midterm elections.
+9 10

 Leadership

-Elizabeth Green is the co-founder and chief executive officer of Chalkbeat, the parent project of Votebeat.
-She is also a co-founder of the American Journalism Project, a venture philanthropic firm which funds local-level media projects.
-Green has written about education policy for publications such as the New York Times Magazine and US News & World Report.
-7
+Elizabeth Green is the co-founder and chief executive officer of Chalkbeat, the original parent project of Votebeat, and of the Civic News Company.
+She is also a co-founder of the American Journalism Project, a venture philanthropic firm that funds local-level media projects.
+Green has written about education policy for publications such as the New York Times and US News and World Report.
+24

-Alison Go is the co-founder and general manager of Votebeat.
+Alison Go is the co-founder and was the general manager of Votebeat until January 2023.
+Go left to run Breakaway Effect, a start-up consulting firm she founded, teach at Columbia University, and work as a fellow at Terra.do, an app that posts jobs related to climate change activism.
 She was previously a product manager at corporations including Amazon and Facebook.
-She also previously worked as a reporter and copy editor for publications such as US News & World Report and the Boston Globe.
+She also previously worked as a reporter and copy editor for publications such as US News and World Report and the Boston Globe.
 Go received her master’s degree in business administration from the University of Pennsylvania and completed her undergraduate education at the University of Michigan.
-8
+25 26

-Chad Lorenz is the director of Votebeat.
-He previously worked as an editor for the left-progressive online publication Slate and the Washington Post.
-He has also worked for the News Revenue Hub, a nonprofit consulting firm which helps left-of-center media develop new ways to generate income.
+Chad Lorenz is the editor-in-chief of Votebeat.
+He previously worked as an editor for the left-of-center online publication Slate and the Washington Post.
+He has also worked for the News Revenue Hub (NRH), a nonprofit consulting firm which helps left-of-center media develop new ways to generate income.
 Lorenz attended the College of Journalism and Mass Communications at the University of Nebraska.
-10
+29

 Jessica Huseman is the editorial director of Votebeat.
 She was previously the lead elections reporter for the left-of-center investigative journalism organization ProPublica.
-She also taught at New York University and the Columbia University journalism school, which she attended herself.
-11
+She also taught at New York University and the Columbia University School of Journalism, which she attended herself.
+30

 References